awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_NEW.md

 + ZSTD

 DISTKEY
 Keyword that specifies that the column is the distribution key for the table\.
 Only one column in a table can be the distribution key\.
 You can use the DISTKEY keyword after a column name or as part of the table definition by using the DISTKEY \(*column\_name*\) syntax\.
 Either method has the same effect\.
 For more information, see the DISTSTYLE parameter later in this topic\.
+The data type of a distribution key column can be: BOOLEAN, REAL, DOUBLE PRECISION, SMALLINT, INTEGER, BIGINT, DECIMAL, DATE, TIME, TIMETZ, TIMESTAMP, or TIMESTAMPTZ, CHAR, or VARCHAR\.

 SORTKEY
 Keyword that specifies that the column is the sort key for the table\.
 When data is loaded into the table, the data is sorted by one or more columns that are designated as sort keys\.
 You can use the SORTKEY keyword after a column name to specify a single\-column sort key, or you can specify one or more columns as sort key columns for the table by using the SORTKEY \(*column\_name* \[, \.\.\.\]\) syntax\.
 Only compound sort keys are created with this syntax\.
-If you don't specify any sort keys, the table isn't sorted\.
 You can define a maximum of 400 SORTKEY columns per table\.
+The data type of a sort key column can be: BOOLEAN, REAL, DOUBLE PRECISION, SMALLINT, INTEGER, BIGINT, DECIMAL, DATE, TIME, TIMETZ, TIMESTAMP, or TIMESTAMPTZ, CHAR, or VARCHAR\.

 NOT NULL \| NULL
 NOT NULL specifies that the column isn't allowed to contain null values\.
 NULL, the default, specifies that the column accepts null values\.
 IDENTITY columns are declared NOT NULL by default\.